 “Today, a company must take a stand for sustainability in the world and not simply provide lip service when the subject is brought up.
 There is nothing noble about a company that complies with laws that are in step with sustainable practices—that is their legal obligation.
-I am interested in the next steps: it is time for these companies to put their money where their mouths are.”
+I am interested in the next steps.”

-Better World Casinos believes that companies can be profitable while simultaneously working toward social, economic, and environmental sustainability.
-Companies should be held accountable for their social and environmental footprint.
-And corporate transparency is the foundation for accountability.
+I believe that companies can be profitable while simultaneously working toward social, economic, and environmental sustainability.
+And that companies should be held accountable for their social and environmental footprint.
+Corporate transparency is the foundation for accountability.

 Once upon a time

 Businesses used to be more transparent.
 For generations, most businesses were conducted locally.
 If the person with whom you spoke was an employee, you could be relatively certain that the owner was not far away.
 The owner and, by association, their employees, were held accountable– there was a certain level of transparency that allowed the business to be successful.
 Good businesses succeeded, and bad businesses failed simply based on reputation.

 Then the world changed

 With the advent of better logistics, cheaper production, and the streamlining of distribution offered by the onset of the digital age, goods and services became more accessible and less expensive.
 The corporate world started to shift.
 Companies did away with their transparency and their intentions changed from providing a service and solving a problem to making as much profit as possible.

 Instead of acting as an agent for the local owner and being motivated to help solve customer problems, the person behind the counter became a worker with no greater investment in the workings of the company than an hourly wage.
 And the company took no great investment in them.

 In this transition, the compensation ratio between the executives who made decisions and the workforce became ridiculously exaggerated.
 The goal wasn’t about the relationships with the customers anymore, but increasingly on short-term profits and rewarding shareholders– those who held ownership of the company.